 Cleanliness and sanitation are extremely important to the brewing process.
 It’s an indisputable fact that you can’t make good beer with dirty or unsanitary equipment.
-PBW, or Powdered Brewery Wash, is an environmentally friendly alkali cleaner that is widely used by commercial and homebrewers to clean their brewing equipment.
-We just had a brew day here at the office and in this tutorial, we’ll be showing you how we clean our brewing equipment with PBW after a long day of brewing.
-We will be cleaning our 10 Gallon 120 Volt Brewing System in this tutorial, however, this process can be used for our 240 volt systems, and 20-gallon system.
+PBW, or Powdered Brewery Wash, is an environmentally friendly alkali cleaner and it's widely considered the gold standard by commercial and homebrewers for cleaning brewing equipment.

 - Gloves and goggles

 1. After a brew day, drain any remaining wort from your equipment and rinse it with water.
 Reconnect all your hoses after rinsing.

 2. Fill your brewing kettle with water.
 We filled our 10-gallon kettle (37.9 liters) with 7 gallons (26.5 liters) of water - if you’re using a 20-gallon (75.7 liter) kettle fill it with 14 or more gallons (53 liters).

 3. Put on safety goggles and gloves - you may notice we did not do this, but safety equipment is always recommended when handling cleaning chemicals.